-(interpretation ends) The Nunavut Housing Corporation's Five Year Capital Plan indicates that \$4 million will be allocated on an annual basis for the local Housing Organization Workshop Warehouse and Administrative Offices Replacement Project.
-The capital substantiation sheet for this project indicates that the design and construction of the new Local Housing Organization facilities in Cambridge Bay, Arviat, Pond Inlet, Kugluktuk, Igloolik, and Gjoa Haven will each cost between \$10.6 million and \$19.5 million.
+(interpretation ends) The Nunavut Housing Corporation's five-year capital plan indicates that \$4 million will be allocated on an annual basis for the Local Housing Organization Workshop Warehouse and Administrative Offices Replacement Project.
+The capital substantiation sheet for this project indicates that the design and construction of the new local housing organization facilities in Cambridge Bay, Arviat, Pond Inlet, Kugluktuk, Igloolik, and Gjoa Haven will each cost between \$10.6 million and \$19.5 million.
 The total cost to replace the facilities will be approximately \$82 million.

-How will the annual allocation of \$4 million will adequate to complete these projects before the end of the 2029-2030 fiscal year? (interpretation) Thank you, Mr. Chairman.
+How will the annual allocation of \$4 million be adequate to complete these projects before the end of the 2029-2030 fiscal year? (interpretation) Thank you, Mr. Chairman.